Roboe/userscripts/README.md

 ## License

-These webextensions and scripts are released under version 3 of the GNU General Public License (GPL v3).
+These webextensions and scripts are released either under version 3 of the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3) or the [Unlicense](https://unlicense.org/).
 The full text of the license is available in the [LICENSE file](LICENSE).
 Besides, each webextension has a copy of the license file bundled in their folder.